zieglben/humanrobotretreat/retreat/part3_mindfulBreathing/README.md

 - Participants are reminded that distraction is normal; the key is to gently return attention to the breath when wandering occurs.

+> **Important:**
+>Consider using a pre-made script or choose a favorite online meditation resource for conducting a proper mindful breathing routine.

 ### Purpose
 This exercise introduces core mindfulness techniques, supported by the certain breathing techniques.
 By using breath as the anchor, participants are guided to be more aware, grounded, and focused.